-Calligraphy is the art of ´this moment´.
-Thus, calligraphy is closely connected with Zen.
+Calligraphy is closely connected with Zen.
 A master of Zenga is a master of concentrated, one-pointedness of mind.
 Ink-painting is indivisibly connected with mindfulness of the present moment.
 The importance of “this moment” in the process of painting, is the same as that during Zen meditation or Zazen (Za-zen, sitting in Zen).

 The graphology of handwriting discloses the knowledge of the master.
 The brush becomes a seismographic instrument, the outer lines revealing the inner state.
 Mindfulness is completely/fully absorbed in the present moment of the movement of the brush.

 The depths and vastness/extent of the Zen-experience determine the way the brush is handled.
 The surety of the handling technique is a measure of the contemplation.

 Every picture or calligraphy is unique and an original.

 Die Arbeiten können käuflich erworben werden die Preise richten sich nach Größe und Motiv

 Die Motive sind auf handgeschöpftem Papier oder auf japanischem Sumi-e Papier oder auf anderem qualitativ hochwertigem Papier gemalt.

 Die Arbeiten haben unterschiedliche Größen (von 18 x 13cm bis 60 x 50 cm) und sind in unterschiedlichen Ausführungen präsentiert.